Forison/dataStructuresAndAlgos/README.md

 Number of Nodes will not exceed 100.
 There is no repeated edges and no self-loops in the graph.
 The Graph is connected and all nodes can be visited starting from the given node.

+### How to print numbers in words

+How to print given Number in word(Example: 9995 should be printed like "Nine Thousand Nine Hundred ninety five")